Blightmud/Blightmud/resources/help/lua_blight.md

 ***blight:on_connect(callback)***
 Registers a callback that is triggered when the client successfully connects to a server.

-You may only register one callback.
-A secondary callback will overwrite the first one.
-The callback function may take two arguments: `host` and `port`.
+- `callback`   A Lua function to be called upon connection. (host, port)
-- `callback`   A Lua function to be called upon connection.
+-
 ```lua
 blight:on_connect(function (host, port)
     blight:output("Connected to:", host, port)